 II INFORMATION FOR APPLICANTS

-MEXT will offer scholarships to foreign students who wish to study at GRIPS as YLP students in public administration/public policy for the academic year 2019 under the MEXT Scholarship Program.
+MEXT will offer scholarships to foreign students who wish to study at GRIPS as YLP students in local governance for the academic year 2019 under the MEXT Scholarship Program.
 The conditions are as follows:

 1. Field of Study